 Know when it’s more serious

-If your pain is the result of a serious trauma, like a car accident or fall, see a doctor right away, says the AAFP.
+If your pain is the result of a serious trauma, like a car accident or fall, call your doctor right away, says the AAFP.
 That’s also true if you’re over 70, have diabetes or osteoporosis, or a history of cancer.

 In addition, leg pain or weakness may hint at a herniated disc or other spinal condition.
 Signs like fever, unexplained weight loss or bladder problems are rare but serious, and could indicate an infection or tumor.

-Finally, see a doctor if your pain goes longer than four weeks or never improves—if it’s “higher than a five out of 10, after three to five days of home treatment,” says Fischer.
+Finally, contact a doctor if your pain goes longer than four weeks or never improves — if it’s “higher than a five out of 10, after three to five days of home treatment,” says Fischer.
+Even if your doctor isn’t seeing patients in the office right now, telemedicine is on the rise.

 Many strains and sprains are caused by lifting heavy objects or making abrupt movements, especially if you’ve been relatively inactive beforehand.

-Weekend warriors are especially prone—sorry, golfers—and your odds go up as you get older.
+Weekend warriors are especially prone, and your odds go up as you get older.
 The following tips can also help:

 Lift the right way.
 Don’t ever bend at the waist.
 Instead, spread out your feet, bend your knees and flex your stomach muscles.
 Lift with your legs, keeping your back straight and the object close to your body.